okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

    Provide a free-form discussion of the specific features that make the visual unique.
 Highlight any standout functionality or customization options that set it apart.

 4. **Pros and Cons:**
    Present the pros and cons in a highly schematic format.
 Be concise and clear.
+Find more details in the [Pros and Cons page](pros-cons.md).

    Example:
    ```